XciD/docs/pages/cloud/vps/starting_with_a_vps/guide.en-gb.md

 >
 > Some proprietary operating systems or platforms such as Plesk or cPanel require licences which generate additional fees.
 Licences can be managed from the OVHcloud Control Panel: go to the `Bare Metal Cloud`{.action} section, then click on `Licences`{.action} in the left-hand navigation.
 >
 In order to have a **Windows** operating system running on a VPS, it has to be **selected in the order process**.
-A VPS with another OS installed cannot be reinstalled with Windows in the described way.
+A VPS with another OS installed cannot be reinstalled with Windows in the way described above.
 >

-A progress bar for the reinstallation will appear in your Control Panel - please note that installation can take up to 30 minutes.
+A progress bar for the reinstallation will appear in your Control Panel - please note that this process may take up to 30 minutes.

 ### Securing your VPS